Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Results

 We train a progressive GAN on 128x128 CelebA images with a 128-dimensional zero-mean Gaussian prior.
 For each attribute in the CelebA dataset, we estimate the directions in latent code space corresponding to these factors of variation via the procedure described in \secc{attributes}.
 We infer 800 latent codes for each of the positive (attribute is present) and negative (attribute is not present) classes.
 We select a random 80\% of the vectors for training and evaluate classification accuracy on the remaining 20\%.
 The classification accuracy of each linear classifier is shown in \fig{class_acc} in the Appendix.

-To illustrate the visual effect of the generative face attribute manipulation, \fig{makeup_young_ex} shows samples generated from the model by traversing the latent code space along the $d_{\texttt{Heavy\_Makeup}}$ and $d_{\texttt{Young}}$ directions respectively.
+To illustrate the visual effect of the generative face attribute manipulation, \fig{makeup_young_ex} shows samples generated from the model by traversing the latent code space along the $\mathbf{d}_{\texttt{Heavy\_Makeup}}$ and $\mathbf{d}_{\texttt{Young}}$ directions respectively.
 We see age/makeup related facial characteristics being smoothly altered while the overall facial expression remains constant.
+Further examples, can be found in \fig{img_flips}, and the examples in both Figures were created by sampling randomly from the prior $p(z)$ on $\mathcal{Z}$.
+We see that the faces and the manipulations are generally realistic, a topic we'll discuss more in Section~\ref{sec:social_validity}.

-Many of the CelebA attributes are highly correlated in the dataset (see \fig{celeba_attribute_correlation} in the Appendix for the full correlation matrix).
+Many of the CelebA attributes are highly correlated in the dataset (see \fig{celeba_attribute_correlation} for the full correlation matrix).
 The GAN learns to separate some factors (as evidenced, for example, by the consistent facial expressions in \fig{makeup_young_ex}), but does not cleanly disentangle all factors of variation in human faces.
 For example, there are many facial attributes that, through the societal production of the gender binary, have come to signify traditionally masculine or feminine characteristics.
 Social norms around gender expression lead these features to be highly correlated in society and the CelebA dataset reflects, if not amplifies, these correlations.
 Empirically, we observe these attributes remain entangled to differing degrees in the generative model.
 Consequently, traversing one attribute vector (e.g.~\texttt{Heavy\_Makeup}) sometimes changes a larger set of facial characteristics (e.g.~removing/adding a beard, altering hair length, etc.) that tend to be correlated with the attribute in question.
 Future work is aimed at further disentangling factors of variation that are highly correlated in the dataset.

 Our approach involves traversing directions in latent code space to generate images that vary smoothly along some factor of variation.
 We performed a simple sanity check to ensure that images generated from nearby latent codes are consistently classified by the smiling classifier.
 First, we construct a large set of generated images that are classified as smiling.
 Then we generate new images by sampling latent codes uniformly from lines connecting two different codes of the generated images.
 We find that 98\% of the new images are also classified as smiling.
 We similarly test this for images classified as not smiling and find the same results.